— Sponsored post —

 - 100 g bacon – chopped or bacon lardons

-- 60 g Germanto piquant cheese cubes – torn into pieces
+- 60 g Germanto piquant cheese cubes, or other Gouda cheese – torn into pieces

 - Butter optional